 Many may be related to the physical symptoms you may also be experiencing, such as hot flashes or insomnia.
 Others may seem to just spring out of nowhere.
 But they are all a consequence of the changing hormones in your body.

 When you think about it, it makes sense that you would experience emotional symptoms when you enter menopause.
-Research has shown that many women go through mood swings and depression before their periods.
+Research has indeed backed the popular notion that many women go through mood swings and depression before their periods.

 So if you can get PMS from hormone swings during your normal menstrual cycle, it follows logically that changes in your hormones due to menopause can also cause even more severe emotional symptoms.
 Add to this the fact that your hormones are making your body go through numerous stressful physical changes, and it’s no wonder you may find yourself being unusually moody, irritable, or forgetful.